microsoft/vscode-eslint/README.md

     "eslint.options": { "configFile": "C:/mydirectory/.eslintrc.json" }
   }
   ```
 - `eslint.useESLintClass` (@since 2.2.0) - whether to use the ESLint class API even if the CLIEngine API is present.
-The setting is only honor when using using ESLint version 7.x.
+The setting is only honor when using ESLint version 7.x.
 - `eslint.run` - run the linter `onSave` or `onType`, default is `onType`.
 - `eslint.quiet` - ignore warnings.
 - `eslint.runtime` - use this setting to set the path of the node runtime to run ESLint under.
 [Use `"node"`](https://github.com/microsoft/vscode-eslint/issues/1233#issuecomment-815521280) if you want to use your default system version of node.